 - Rice (brown, wild, or long-grain)

-Spices are cheap and can add flavor to any dish to bring it to life.
-Think about your mom’s homemade spaghetti sauce or casseroles – I bet she sprinkled spices here and there.
+Spices and herbs are relatively inexpensive and can add bring any dish to life.
+Think about your mom’s homemade spaghetti sauce or casseroles — I bet she sprinkled herbs and spices here and there.

-If you’re a little hesitant, at least get some salt and pepper in your pantry.
-And Italian seasoning goes well with pretty much everything.
+If you’re a little hesitant, at least buy some salt and pepper for your pantry — and Italian seasoning goes well with pretty much everything.